 Bitcoins created by mining are self-generated capital assets.
 Subsequent sale of such bitcoins would, in the ordinary course, give rise to capital gains.
 However, one may note that the cost of acquisition of a bitcoin cannot be determined as it is a self-generated asset.
-Further, it also not fall under the provisions of Section 55 of the Income-tax Act, 1961 which specifically defines the cost of acquisition of certain self-generated assets.
+Furthermore, it does not fall under the provisions of Section 55 of the Income-tax Act, 1961 which specifically defines the cost of acquisition of certain self-generated assets.

 Therefore, the capital gains computation mechanism fails following the Supreme Court decision in the case of B.C.Srinivasa Shetty.
-Hence, no capital gains tax would arise on mining of bitcoins.
+Hence, no capital gains tax would arise on the mining of bitcoins.

 This position would hold till such time the government thinks of coming up with an amendment to Section 55 of the Act.

 At this juncture, given that the Indian tax laws are silent on the taxability of bitcoins completely, we thought it right to comment on a probable contrary view by the income tax authorities.
 There is a possibility that the department may not consider bitcoins as capital assets at all.
 Hence, the provisions of capital gains would not apply at all.
 Accordingly, the income tax authorities may choose to tax the value of bitcoins received from mining under the head “Income from other sources”